Michael0x2a/curated-programming-resources/resources.md

 - Books and tutorials (online):
     - [Getting started with Haskell][haskell-getting-started]
       A comprehensive meta-guide that suggests the recommended order for following Haskell tutorials from beginning to advanced.
+    - [Haskell Programming from first principles][haskell-first-principles]
+      An extremely detailed and comprehensive guide to Python, suitable both for complete beginners to programming and more experienced programmers who want to learn Haskell.
+This is probably one of the best resources on learning Haskell to date -- the only downside is that it isn't free.
     - [Learn You a Haskell for Great Good][haskell-great-good]
       A beginner's introduction to Haskell.
 Tends to focus on syntax.
     - [Haskell][haskell-wikibooks]
       One of Wikibook's featured books.
 Covers basic to advanced Haskell.
 Very comprehensive.
     - [Real World Haskell][haskell-real-world]:
       Covers how to use Haskell for practical applications.
 This is a good second book to read, after completing one of the above tutorials.
+    - [State of the Haskell Ecosystem][haskell-ecosystem]:
+      An overview of popular 3rd party libraries for accomplishing various tasks in Haskell.Not for absolute beginners, but more people interested in using Haskell to write practical and non-trivial applications.
     - [More free books][haskell-more]
 - Books (paper): N/A
 - Exercises: